nandhakumar2611/mindx-inventory-docs/docs/Customer-&-Suppliers/other-actions.md

 - Make the necessary changes.
 - Click **Save** to update the details.

+!!! info
+When editing customer or supplier information, ensure that all changes are accurate to maintain reliable records.

 ## **Filter Customers/Suppliers**

 You can sort customers or suppliers based on specific criteria: